eliranKimi/similarweb/README.md

 docker-compose & docker installed and run the following command:
 `docker-compose up -d `

-or run setup_en.sh  to handle docker&docker-compose installations and bring up the env with docker-compose.
+or run setup_env.sh  to handle docker&docker-compose installations and bring up the env with docker-compose.

 Loadbalancer: